 There are many treatment options for shoulder arthritis.
-Many patients can live with the symptoms for years and will only need to take pain medications such as anti-inflammatory drugs and receive cortisone shots to help relieve shoulder arthritis symptoms.
+Many patients can live with the symptoms for years and will only need to take pain medications such as anti-inflammatory drugs, or they can receive cortisone shots to help relieve shoulder arthritis symptoms.
 Physical therapy exercises also help to preserve motion and strength.
 For others who experience chronic shoulder arthritis symptoms and whose shoulder arthritis continues to worsen, surgery is available.

 Treatment decisions are based upon the cause, the intensity of the symptoms, and the severity of the patient’s disease.
-Each year, over 25,000 shoulder replacement surgeries are performed in the United States to relieve pain and improve function for shoulders that are severely damaged by glenohumeral arthritis.
-Read about one of Dr. Millett's patients (Sanford Kuvin) who underwent shoulder replacement surgery for arthritis.
+Each year, over 50,000 shoulder replacement surgeries are performed in the United States to relieve pain and improve function for shoulders that are severely damaged by glenohumeral arthritis.

 Arthritis in the very early stages can be controlled and treated with arthroscopic techniques.
-During this procedure, Dr. Millett will trim out the inflamed synovial lining tissue and remove pieces and fragments of degenerated cartilage.
-Arthroscopic treatment for shoulder arthritis will not cure the arthritic condition, but it will prolong more drastic measures and relieve many of the symptoms for a while.
+During this procedure, Dr. Millett will trim out the inflamed synovial lining tissue and remove pieces or fragments of degenerated cartilage.
+Arthroscopic treatment for shoulder arthritis will not cure the arthritic condition, but it will prolong more drastic measures and relieve many symptoms for a while.

-Before a treatment plan can be put into place, Dr. Millett will need to examine your shoulder and review various imaging studies such as X-ray’s and MRI’s to determine the cause of the shoulder arthritis and the stage it is so he can discuss the various treatment options with you and help develop the best course of treatment given your particular circumstances and goals.
+Before a treatment plan can be put into place, Dr. Millett will need to examine your shoulder and review various imaging studies such as X-ray’s and MRI’s to determine the cause of the shoulder arthritis and the stage of advancement.
+He can then discuss the various treatment options with you and help develop the best course of treatment given your particular circumstances and goals.